openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/export_import_course.rst

 * Course assets
 * Course settings

-The following data is not exported with your course:
+The following data is not exported with your course.

 * User data
 * Course team data
 * Discussion data
 * Certificates

+To export your course, follow these steps.

 #.
 From the **Tools** menu, select **Export**.
 #.
 Select **Export Course Content**.